midhunkalarikkal/FullDomain/Notes/React.md

 ===============================================================
 `Single Page Application (SPA)`
 --------------------------------
-- An SPA loads a single HTML page from the server once, and then dynamically updates the page in the browser as the user interacts — without reloading the whole page.
+- A SPA loads a single HTML page from the server once where the frontend is deployed, and then dynamically updates the page in the browser as the user interacts — without reloading the whole page.
+- On the inital load index.html JavaScript files CSS Assets will load
 - SPAs offer a smooth user experience with faster load times after the initial load.
 - After the inital load only the data is tranfered between the server and client
 - Uses client-side routing.